Sechseläuten: Burning the Böögg during the years

 In 2020, Sechseläuten was cancelled due to the COVID-19 pandemic.

 In 2021, the head exploded after 12 minutes and 57 seconds.
 Sechseläuten was again cancelled but the Böögg was still burned.
 To avoid crowds that could spread COVID-19 the Böögg was relocated to Schöllenen Gorge in the canton of Uri and burned outside Zurich for the first time in its history.

 In 2023 the head exploded in 57 minutes exactly, setting a new record.
 This year the Böögg also bore a halberd in memory of Canton Schwyz which was the guest.

 In 2024 the burning of the Böögg was canceled due to high winds, although the parade and celebration took place.

 In 2025 the head exploded in 26 minutes and 30 seconds.

+In 2026, the head exploded in 12 minutes and 48 seconds.

 Additional events

 Additional events of the holiday nowadays also include: